Eddy-Rogers/EddyRMovieWebsite/README.md

 To view my movie website, use the following steps:

 1.)Download the folder entitled "classlearning"
-2.)Open the file labeled "entertainment_center.py" with IDLE
-3.)Run that file.
+2.)Open the folder, and double click on "entertainment_center.py" to run it and open the website